travis-ci/docs-travis-ci-com/user/billing-overview.md

 For more details, please see our [Build Environment overview](/user/reference/overview/) and [Building for Multiple CPU architectures](/user/multi-cpu-architectures/) pages.

 In order to start a build in the Usage-based Plan, a positive credits balance is required in the account (at least 1 credit).
 The build job under Partner Queue Solution costs 0 credits per started minute.
-When introducing Partner Queue Solution, active accounts on the Usage-based Plans, including the Free Plan, with a balance of zero or fewer credits, are updated to hold 1 credit.
+When introducing the Partner Queue Solution, active accounts on the Usage-based Plans, including the Free Plan, with a balance of zero or fewer credits, are updated to hold 1 credit.
 Thus, everybody can use Partner Queues without requesting Travis CI support to grant additional credits.
 If you run into a negative account balance after that, you must file an additional request.

 In the case of Concurrency-based Plans, you can use the above infrastructure for OSS builds without any credits in your account.